apache/ws-wss4j/THREAT-MODEL.md

 - **`enableSignatureConfirmation` does not authenticate the *responder* to the original requester** beyond the signature it confirms.
 It is a replay-style defense, not an extra factor.
+- **A verified XML Signature does not authenticate the sender when the verification key is a *symmetric* key.** Under a symmetric binding the signing key typically reaches the recipient as an `xenc:EncryptedKey` addressed to the recipient's certificate — and that certificate is public, so any unauthenticated sender can provision such a key and sign with it.
+The resulting `SIGN` result establishes the integrity of the signed parts (P2) and nothing whatsoever about who sent them; it does not carry P1.
+Authentication has to come from a token that carries an identity — a UsernameToken, a SAML assertion, an X.509 signature — which is exactly what WS-SecurityPolicy's supporting-token requirements express.
+A result of this shape carries `TAG_SECRET` with no `TAG_X509_CERTIFICATES` / `TAG_PUBLIC_KEY`, and its `TAG_VALIDATED_TOKEN` is `FALSE` *(documented:
+  `WSSecurityEngineResult.TAG_VALIDATED_TOKEN` javadoc;
+  `SignatureTrustValidator`)*.
 - **A successful X.509 trust chain validation does not authenticate the *holder of the private key* to be the *expected* principal unless `SIG_SUBJECT_CERT_CONSTRAINTS` (or equivalent) is set.** Any cert from